 Having a great one-paragraph introduction is crucial if you want the manager to keep reading.
 Make the introduction as compelling as possible.
 Mention a mutual contact that referred you, state something about what you’ve learned about the company, and then highlight the experience, skills and talents you can bring to the position.

-Indeed.com suggests several other powerful ways to open a cover letter.
-Examples include:
+These are other powerful ways to open a cover letter:

 - Telling a creative story about past accomplishments.
 You could tell the story of the time you won over an important client, led a complex project, introduced innovation, etc.

 - Leading with a statement of a belief that’s important to you (and to the job).
 For example, if they need someone to improve team. performance, you might say, “I believe every employee can contribute to the company’s success when their managers pinpoint their strengths.”